leakespeake/packer/builders/vmware/vsphere-iso/windows-server-2019/README.md

 ```
 setx WINADMIN-PASSWORD {password}
 ```
-Close and re-open Powershell then view all environment vaiables via; **dir env:**
+Close and re-open Powershell then view all environment variables via; **dir env:**

-Or add your exports if running from Bash.
+Or add your **exports** if running from Bash.

-We could also feed these values in via -var when we run the packer build command then clear the history.
+We could also feed these values in via **-var** when we run the packer build command then clear the history.
 Also note that we intend to change to autologon Administrator password of ‘packer’ when we deploy new VMs from this image template, either with Terraform or Ansible for post configuration tasks.